-As per last year all but one year of the I&E year shows a surplus because most major repairs spending is not shown here.
+As per the last few years all but one year of the I&E year shows a surplus because most major repairs spending is not shown here.
 The year with a deficit happens in 2028/29 being -£1.2m and this is because of the Strathclyde pensions liability explained above.
-Interest received fluctuates around £23k-£13k for the next 10 years being lower than we showed two years ago.